theatallah/Exploratory-Data-Analysis/README.md

 ## 2. Data Used:

-The data used is CSV File ,you can download here [csv file](https://github.com/theatallah/Exploratory-Data-Analysis/tree/main/CSV%20Files)
+The data used is CSV File ,you can download here [layoffs.csv](https://github.com/theatallah/Exploratory-Data-Analysis/tree/main/CSV%20Files)

+## 3. Tools Used:

+The tools used are mysql workbench, which is a free license database software

+## 4. The analysis: